Solarpunk: Do-it-yourself ethos

 Although solarpunk is concerned with technology, it also embraces low-tech ways of living sustainably such as gardening, permaculture, regenerative design, tool libraries, maker spaces, open-source, positive psychology, metacognition, and do-it-yourself ethics.
-Its themes may reflect on environmental philosophy such as bright green environmentalism and social ecology, as well as punk ideologies such as anarchism, anti-consumerism, anti-authoritarianism, anti-capitalism, civil rights, commoning, and decentralization.
+Its themes may reflect on environmental philosophy such as bright green environmentalism and social ecology, as well as punk ideologies such as anarchism, socialism, anti-consumerism, anti-authoritarianism, anti-capitalism, civil rights, commoning, and decentralization.

+Racial and gender equality

+Solarpunk often includes elements of racial and gender equality, drawing this theme from earlier utopian works.
+Marge Piercy's 1976 classic Woman on the Edge of Time, explored family roles and introduced the pronoun 'per'.
+Ursula K. Le Guin's 1969 book The Left Hand of Darkness included gender fluidity.
+Her book The Dispossessed eliminated compulsory monogamy.
+Becky Chambers' 2021 solarpunk novel A Psalm for the Wild-Built included a main character who is non-binary.

 Art movement and aesthetics

 As an art movement, solarpunk emerged in the 2010s as a reaction to the prevalence of bleak post-apocalyptic and dystopian media alongside an increased awareness of social injustices, impacts of climate change, and inextricable economic inequality.
 As post-apocalyptic and dystopian was ubiquitous in media, solarpunk became an attractive alternative.
 Solarpunk is optimistic yet realistic in confronting contemporary problems.

 The solarpunk visual identity, as expressed by Olivia Louise and subsequent artists, is compared to Art Nouveau with its depictions of plants, use of sinuous lines like whiplash, and integration of applied arts into fine arts.
 The ornamental Arts and Crafts movement, an influence on Art Nouveau, is present and its built forms reflect Frank Lloyd Wright's organic architecture.
 The solarpunk aesthetic typically utilizes natural colors, bright greens and blues, and allusions to diverse cultural origins.
 Examples of this aesthetic include Boeri Studio's Bosco Verticale in Milan, the depiction of Wakanda in Marvel Studios' Black Panther and Auroa in Tom Clancy's Ghost Recon Breakpoint, Cities: Skyliness Green Cities expansion, and some Studio Ghibli movies, particularly Castle in the Sky and Nausicaä of the Valley of the Wind.

-Contrasted to cyberpunk which is portrayed as having a dark, grim aesthetic surrounded by an artificial and domineering built environment which is reflective of alienation and subjugation, solarpunk is bright, with light often used as a motif and in imagery to convey feelings of cleanliness, abundance and equability but, also, alternatively could be used to symbolize something that "subsumes everything beneath it, [an] emblem of tyranny [and] surveillance".
+In contrast to cyberpunk, which is portrayed as having a dark, grim aesthetic surrounded by an artificial and domineering built environment reflective of alienation and subjugation, solarpunk is bright, with light often used as a motif and in imagery to convey feelings of cleanliness, abundance, and equability.
+However, light could alternatively be used to symbolize something that "subsumes everything beneath it, [an] emblem of tyranny [and] surveillance".